How To Sell Books Online: What I Learned From My First Successful Online Business Venture

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 Ever since companies started making money online, I was intrigued.
 I graduated from high school in 1996, just when the internet was starting to come out of obscurity.
-By the time I got into college there were always stories of online companies raising millions in IPOs on the stock market.
+At the time, I had no idea that I would eventually sell books online as my first foray into entrepreneurship.

 This whole frenzy played a huge part in my decision to go into finance and business management.
 I was fascinated by the ability of the companies to sell products online.
 It was just such a new concept back then.